plone/training/docs/content-editing/add-a-search-block.md

     _Add a search block._
     ````

-1. Click the "Headline" field to set the display name of the search block.
+1. Click the {guilabel}`Headline` field to set the display name of the search block.

     Type "Site search" as the block headline.